gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 use to supervise the deployed application.
 We will not install GitLab Runner as we'll use the shared Runners that GitLab.com provides.

-After the Ingress is installed, wait a few seconds and copy the IP address that is displayed, which we'll use in the next step when enabling Auto DevOps.
+After the Ingress is installed, wait a few seconds for the IP address to be fetched by GitLab, which we'll use in the next step when enabling Auto DevOps.

 ## Enabling Auto DevOps